 There are really endless ways this recipe could be adapted, and I’ve included our favorite below.
 If you experiment with different flavors or combinations, please share them below!

-These can be made by pouring in to an oiled container or silicon molds.
+These can be made by pouring in to an oiled container or silicone molds.
 The molds we have are: assorted geometric shapes, dinosaur molds, bugs and flowers and hearts (and lego and toys but I can’t find those online anymore).
 The recipe fills about 4-5 of these molds, or a medium baking dish (oiled).
 If you use a baking dish, just cut the fruit snacks once they gel.
 If you use the molds, stick them in the fridge to harden and in the freezer for 5 minutes before popping them out to make them come out easier.

-- ¼ cup honey or maple syrup (optional and to taste)
+- 1/4 cup honey or maple syrup (optional and to taste)

 - Note: It is important to have all ingredients ready before beginning as you'll need to work quickly once you start.

-what is your favorite healthy homemade snack?
+What is your favorite healthy homemade snack?
 Ever made any like these?
 Share below!